Israel swears in new coalition, ending Netanyahu's long rule

 “My government will make an effort to deepen and nurture relations with our friends in both parties -- bipartisan,” Bennett said.
 “If there are disputes, we will manage them with fundamental trust and mutual respect.”

 While Bennett’s speech was conciliatory, Netanyahu’s was confrontational.
-He began by boasting of his achievements, including diplomatic treaties with four Arab states and a successful coronavirus vaccination drive, before belittling the man who is replacing him.
+He boasted of his achievements, including diplomatic treaties with four Arab states and a successful coronavirus vaccination drive, before belittling the man who is replacing him.

 He accused Bennett of abandoning Israel’s right-wing electorate and joining weak “leftists” to become prime minister.
 He said Bennett did not have the backbone to stand up to Iran or pressure from the U.S. to make concessions to the Palestinians.